-- 1) "grouped-individual" products where there is a separate insurance contract for each individual in the group such as Group Personal Pensions policies (stakeholder and pre-stakeholder versions); - 2) annuities arising from life office administered pension schemes; and - 3) bulk annuities (including those arising from scheme wind-up and transfers of life office individual business portfolios).
+- 1) "grouped-individual" products where there is a separate insurance contract for each individual in the group such as Group Personal Pensions policies (stakeholder and pre-stakeholder versions); - 2) annuities arising from life office administered pension schemes; and - 3) bulk annuities (including those arising from scheme wind-up and transfers of life office individual business portfolios as well as "buy-in" policies bought by scheme trustees).

-Rated policies (including enhanced annuities) are within the scope of this investigation but must be identified in the appropriate field - see section 4.8.
+Rated policies (including enhanced annuities) are within the scope of this investigation but must be identified in the appropriate field - see section 4.11.